Date

 Instead of focusing only on the final number, consider what you’re getting for the price.
 A quality roofer’s quote reflects durable materials, skilled labor, proper insurance, and a solid warranty.
 You can use a roofing cost calculator to get a ballpark idea of what to expect, which helps you spot bids that are suspiciously low.

-Never Skip Checking Their Insurance and License
+Don’t Skip the Insurance and License Check

 This step is non-negotiable.
 Before you even consider a quote, you must verify that the contractor has a valid license and adequate insurance.
 A license proves they meet state and local requirements to perform the work.
 More importantly, proper insurance protects you from liability.
 If a worker is injured on your property and the contractor isn’t insured, you could be held financially responsible for their medical bills.